 Flood Risk Assessment in Athenry shall provide information on the implications of climate change with regard to flood risk in relevant locations.
-The 2009 OPW Flood Risk Management (or any superseding document) Flood Risk Management - Climate Change Sectoral Adaption Plan 2019 shall be consulted with to this effect.
+The 2009 OPW Draft Guidance on Assessment of Potential Future Scenarios for Flood Risk Management (or any superseding document) shall be consulted with to this effect.